killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 discussions:
   "Twitter": "https://twitter.com/killercup/status/810599973419151368"
 ---
+**Update:** Got the laptop, and some adapters.
+Updated the post below with concrete tests and benchmarks where appropriate.

 I'm gonna buy a 15″ MacBook with 4 Thunderbolt 3 Ports because (a) I need new laptop,
 (b) I want to continue to use macOS (without hassle), and